 Next to their versatile cooking applications, these fungi are rich in vitamin B, fiber, and protein.
 Cost-efficient, tasty, and good for health, it is such a fantastic mushroom to consume.

 7. Straw Mushroom (Volvariella Volvacea)

-Owning a smooth and silky surface with a mild and musky flavor, the straw mushroom is another edible type to enrich your recipes’ ingredients.
+Boasting a smooth and silky surface with a mild and musky flavor, the straw mushroom is another edible type to enrich your meals.